crowdsecurity/packaging-debian/doc/progress.md

 ## Updated packages, not so easy/work to be done

- - golang-github-gin-gonic-gin
+ - POC: golang-github-gin-gonic-gin
- - golang-github-go-playground-assert
+ - POC: golang-github-go-playground-assert
- - golang-github-go-playground-locales
+ - POC: golang-github-go-playground-locales
- - golang-github-go-playground-universal-translator
+ - POC: golang-github-go-playground-universal-translator
- - golang-github-go-playground-validator
+ - POC: golang-github-go-playground-validator
- - golang-github-leodido-go-urn
+ - POC: golang-github-leodido-go-urn

 **XXX:** Build the whole dependency tree, and account for new packages to be introduced.
 Shengjing Zhu is aware of the will to update these